3 Things to Know About Investing in Stocks

 When you went to bed on Friday, October 16th, 1987, you would have been sitting on $229,425 in PepsiCo stock at its then-current quoted market value.
 Specifically, you would have held 6,900 shares at $33.25 each.
 When the market opened on October 19th, with little to no warning you would have watched your ownership stake collapse to $148,350.
 Before you had time to fully understand what was happening, more than 35% of your equity value had gone up in smoke.
 That's $81,075 of PepsiCo wealth obliterated from your balance sheet.

-If you had panicked and sold your PepsiCo ownership at this time, you never would have turned your $100,000 into more than $6,600,000.
-In fact, were you to reinvest your dividends, that drop would have made you even richer because of a phenomenon that I spelled out in an article I once penned on shares of the oil majors.
+If you had panicked and sold your PepsiCo ownership at this time, you never would have turned your $100,000 into millions.
+In fact, were you to reinvest your dividends, that drop would have made you even richer.

 More Information About Investing in Stocks